 Workforce members must understand the provider’s security controls and governance process in place for the protection of BSMH assets and information (e.g. using CSA STAR Registry).

-All cloud service provider contracts and Service Level Agreements (SLAs) must be reviewed and approved by BSMH I&T and Legal.
+All cloud service provider contracts and Service Level Agreements (SLAs) must be processed by BSMH Supply Chain to include review and approved by BSMH I&T and BSMH Legal.
 Contracts must include (but are not limited to) the following:

 Contracts and SLAs must state that all data belongs to BSMH.